 Final note: Building a customer service knowledge base

 A good customer service knowledge base is an extension of your support department, and if done well, will reduce your team’s workload.
 A knowledge base is available round-the-clock, provides instant answers to customer queries, and is a cost-effective way to support thousands of users at scale.
 Customers have shown a preference for knowledge bases as a method of resolution, and many look for them when choosing a new product.

 We’ve highlighted the steps you need to start building a knowledge base for your company, the pitfalls you must avoid, and the best practices to keep top of mind.
 Furthermore, to help you choose the right knowledge base tool, we listed some modern features to look out for.
 For a more detailed assessment, check out this article that outlines the 12 best knowledge base software out there.

 If you want to promote self-serve support and reduce customer over-reliance on your support team, you need to start building a knowledge base.
 If you want a customer service knowledge base that deflects tickets and drives customer success, you need to build with Stonly.

 Stonly lets you create interactive guides and easy-to-navigate knowledge bases.
 And you can build the entire thing without writing a line of code.
 The tool also enables you to place your help centers where users need them, and you get reports and advanced analytics that show you how valuable your guides are to users and which areas need improvement.

 Want a knowledge base that promotes self-serve support?
 Stonly helps you build a powerful, modern knowledge base for your customers.
-Get a demo today.
+Start a FREE Trial.